 As someone who lived in Southeast Asia for nearly five years, I am happy to report that Da Nang is one of my favorite cities: the weather is warm year-round; the beaches are clean and accessible; centrally-located hotels and condos are aplenty; there are countless motorbiking opportunities; and the overall cost of living is very budget-friendly.

-Vietnam is affordable in general, but in Da Nang, you get a lot of bang for your buck.
-I lived there for years, and my total monthly expenses rarely exceeded $1,000 USD.
-I rented a fully-furnished one-bedroom condo with a twice-weekly cleaning service for $350 per month.
+Vietnam is generally affordable, but in Da Nang, you get a lot of bang for your buck.
+I lived there for years, and my monthly expenses rarely exceeded $1,000.
+I rented a fully furnished one-bedroom condo with a monthly twice-weekly cleaning service for $350.

-Short-term rentals are equally affordable, and many are just a five-minute walk to the beach.
-There are also so many delicious meals you can find – street food, restaurants, or delivery – for just a couple of bucks a plate.
+Short-term rentals are equally affordable; many are just a five-minute walk to the beach.
+There are also so many delicious meals – street food, restaurants, or delivery – for just a couple of bucks a plate.